labgem/microscope-user-doc/docs/content/compgenomics/pancoreTool.rst

 * In the **optional** right-hand list, one or several genomes can be selected.
 In this case, the component of these organisms to exclude must be chosen (*at least two "excluded genomes" must be selected for the core and variable components*).

 This form uses complex organism selectors to select the organisms of interest.
-See :ref:`here <simple-selector>` for help on how to use this selectors.
+See :ref:`here <simple-selector>` for help on how to use this selector.

 MICFAM parameters must be selected according to the desired confidence level.